-Baldwin EMC held its 2022 Annual Meeting at its Summerdale headquarters on Friday, November 4.
-The meeting included voting in elections for trustees and bylaw revisions.
+Baldwin EMC held its 2023 Annual Meeting at its Summerdale headquarters on Friday, November 3.
+The meeting included voting in elections for trustees and a bylaw revision.

-Chad Grace was re-elected to another term representing District 1, Aubury Fuller was re-elected to serve as the representative for District 3 on Baldwin EMC’s Board of Trustees, and all proposed by-law revisions were passed.
-More than 15,700 members voted either in person or by mail in this year’s election.
+Robert Kaiser was re-elected to another term representing District 5 and Carolyn Doughty was re-elected to serve as the representative for District 7 on Baldwin EMC’s Board of Trustees, and the proposed bylaw revision passed.
+There were 16,898 members who voted either in person or by mail in this year’s election.
 The Annual Meeting also included special addresses from Board President Peggy Vanover Barnes and Chief Executive Officer Karen Moore.

 Robert Kaiser of Foley has served on the Baldwin EMC Board of Trustees since 2011.
 Since his election to the Board, he has earned the National Rural Electric Cooperative Association (NRECA) Credentialed Cooperative Director Certificate, NRECA Board Leadership Certificate and the Director Gold Certificate.
 He holds a degree in electronics technology from Southwest State Technical College.
 Kaiser began his career with the Boeing Company working in engineering.
 He then worked as a Broadcast Engineer and earned a first-class radiotelephone license from The Federal Communications Commission.
 In 1978, he joined Alabama Power Company at Barry Steam Plant as a control technician, instructor and manager of outside contractors.
 In 1990, Kaiser retired from the power company.
 In 1993, he joined Gulf Telephone Company as a telephone engineer.
 He is married to Dianne Epperson Kaiser and has three sons, six granddaughters and two grandsons.
 He is a member of Gideon’s International and a member and deacon at Vernant Park Baptist Church.